DragonMinded/bemaniutils/README.md

 config in place of the default if you've customized it.
 Note that if there have been updates to the files since you initially imported, you can run with the `--update` flag which forces the metadata to be overwritten in the DB instead of skipped.
-This won't normally happen, but if you make improvements to music DB parsing, you will want this to update your network.
+This won't normally happen, but if you make improvements to music DB parsing, you will want to do this to update your database.

-Note that you'll see a lot of re-used entries.
+Note that you'll see a lot of re-used song entries.
 That will happen when the import script finds an existing set of charts for the same song in a different game version and links the two game versions together.
 This is how scores can be shared across different versions of the same game.

-If you happen to already be an authorized client of a BEMAPI-compatible server, you can fast-track initializing your server by pointing it at the remote and using its existing database to seed your own.
+If you happen to already be an authorized client of a BEMAPI-compatible server, you can fast-track initializing your server by pointing it at the remote server and using its existing database to seed your own.
 If this is the case, run the following command to perform a complete initialization.
 If you wish to update your initial setup with newer data, perhaps because a new supported game is available, you can run the following script and